On physical optics approximation of viscous stratified shear flows: Introduction

 \section{Introduction}

 We consider dynamics of internal gravity waves in the atmosphere for continuously stratified parallel flows in the presence of horizontal eddy coefficients of turbulent viscosity.
 Under the Boussinesq approximation, we derive a vertical velocity perturbation equation from the two-dimensional Euler equations as the governing model.
-By including both the horizontal and vertical eddy viscosity, an equation for the vertical velocity perturbation is given by a fourth-order differential equation.
-On the other hand, in the absence of vertical eddy viscosity, it is modeled by a second-order ordinary differential equation, an extended version of the classical Taylor-Goldstein equation for the inviscid case~\cite{taylor31,goldstein31,haurwitz31}.
-The latter governs the dynamics of Kelvin-Helmholtz instability, which in general refers to the instability for continuous distribution of velocity and density~\cite{kelvin71,helmholtz68}.
+By including both the horizontal and vertical eddy viscosity, an equation for the vertical velocity perturbation is given by a fourth-order ordinary differential equation (ODE).
+On the other hand, in the absence of vertical eddy viscosity, it is modeled by a second-order ODE, an extended version of the classical Taylor-Goldstein (TG) equation for the inviscid case~\cite{taylor31,goldstein31,haurwitz31}.
+The latter governs the dynamics of Kelvin-Helmholtz (KH) instability, which in general refers to the instability for continuous distribution of velocity and density~\cite{kelvin71,helmholtz68}.

 The study of flow with viscosity has a long history, starting from the Orr-Sommerfeld equation, an eigenvalue equation that models two-dimensional linear stability problem for nearly parallel viscous flows in a straight channel or a boundary layer~\cite{orr07a,orr07b,som08}.
-An extended version of Taylor-Goldstein equation to include the effects of constant viscosity and diffusivity is modeled by a sixth-order differential equation~\cite{koppel64}.
+An extended version of the TG equation to include the effects of constant viscosity and diffusivity is modeled by Koppel using a sixth-order ODE~\cite{koppel64}.
 Hazel solved numerically the higher-order equation for the vertical velocity of internal gravity waves with kinematic viscosity and thermal conductivity~\cite{hazel67}.
-Fast forward a few decades later, Smyth {\it et al.} investigated properties of shear instabilities with small-scale turbulence represented by vertical eddy viscosity and diffusivity coefficients~\cite{smn11}.
+A couple of years later, the infinitesimal stability of inviscid, parallel, stratified shear flows described by the TG equation was studied numerically~\cite{hazel72}.
+For a mathematical perspective of instability in viscous fluids, see~\cite{renardy03}.

+The TG equation and its variants have been used as mathematical models in various physical settings where stratified fluids or density stratification and shear flow occur.
+The interest lies in hydrodynamic stability since it sheds light on the problem of transition from the laminar to turbulent flow.
+Some examples where the TG equation aids in understanding this stability include surface gravity waves in the atmosphere~\cite{moninger76,janssen85a,janssen85b}, internal gravity waves in a stably stratified boundary layer~\cite{anne85,chimonas89}, and internal waves in the ocean~\cite{ssm98,watson94,thorpe99}, cf.~\cite{hall93,lawrence91,farrell93,sutherland05,zhou07,tedford09,camassa13,puetz18}.